hamiltron/py-simple-audio/readme.md

 ## TODO

-* use Python memory allocation instead of stdlib
-* convert from camel case
-* add parameter validation
 * hook into module shutdown to stop all audio
 * add 'unsupported' dummy version of the function for Linux w/out ALSA
 * add `PyBuffer_Release(&audio_buffer);`  to audio-finished cleanup